idris-rampurawala/form-fueled/README.md

   - `MCSS`: A multi-choice single select wherein users can select only one of the available options
 - Restrictions (just for simplicity)
   - 100 questions per questionnaire
-  - 5 options for `MCSS` question type
+  - 5 options per `MCSS` question type

 # License